A 3D Chemodynamical Census of Inner-Galaxy Metal-poor Giants to [Fe/H]~-3.5: Discussion

-It remains unclear whether the most metal-poor stars in the inner Galaxy were born in the main progenitor of the Milky Way or were accreted.
-As discussed in \citet{Rix2022}, the in-situ and accreted stars are hardly separable in the chaotic early Galaxy by spatial distribution and chemical composition.
-Chemical abundances like [Al/Fe] \citep{BK22} can separate these populations for stars with [Fe/H] $\gtrsim -1.2$, but this diagnostic fails at lower metallicities, where both in-situ and accreted stars occupy overlapping regions in chemical space \citep[e.g.,][]{Horta2021,Conroy2022}.
+It remains unclear whether the most metal-poor stars in the inner Galaxy were born in the main progenitor of the MW or were accreted.
+As discussed in \citet{Rix2022}, the in situ and accreted stars are hardly separable in the chaotic early Galaxy by spatial distribution and chemical composition.
+Chemical abundances like [Al/Fe] \citep{BK22} can separate these populations for stars with [Fe/H] $\gtrsim -1.2$, but this diagnostic fails at lower metallicities, where both in situ and accreted stars occupy overlapping regions in chemical space \citep[e.g.,][]{Horta2021,Conroy2022}.

-Figure~\ref{fig:FEH_rgc_e_Lz} presents the orbital properties of our proto-Galaxy sample ($-3.5 < \mathrm{[Fe/H]} < -1.4$, $r_{\mathrm{gc}} < 15$ kpc, $|Z| > 1$ kpc) in the $L_Z$-eccentricity space for 116,319 stars with complete 6-D kinematics.
-Following \citet{Conroy2022}, we adopt a kinematic criterion for in-situ stars as those with $e < 0.8$ and $L_Z > 0$ kpc km s$^{-1}$ (dashed box) and obtain 56,757 kinematically in-situ stars, accounting for 48.8\% of the entire sample in Figure~\ref{fig:FEH_rgc_e_Lz}.
-This kinematic cut yields a relatively pure but incomplete selection of in-situ stars, as it excludes in-situ stars on high-eccentricity or retrograde orbits.
+Figure~\ref{fig:FEH_rgc_e_Lz} presents the orbital properties of our proto-Galaxy sample ($-3.5 < \mathrm{[Fe/H]} < -1.4$, $r_{\mathrm{gc}} < 15$ kpc, and $|Z| > 1$ kpc) in the $L_Z$--eccentricity space for 116,319 stars with complete 6D kinematics.
+The upper metallicity threshold $\mathrm{[Fe/H]}=-1.4$ is motivated by the spin-up metallicity of stars within $r_{\mathrm{gc}}<15$ kpc inferred from Figure~\ref{fig:Vphi_FEH_sigma}.
+Following \citet{Conroy2022}, we adopt a kinematic criterion for in situ stars as those with $e < 0.8$ and $L_Z > 0$ kpc\,km\,s$^{-1}$ (dashed box).
+This cut yields a relatively pure but incomplete selection of in situ stars, and therefore the resulting fraction should be interpreted as a conservative lower limit, since it excludes in situ stars on high-eccentricity or retrograde orbits.
+With this criterion, we identify 56,757 kinematically in situ stars, corresponding to a lower limit of 48.8\% of the proto-Galaxy sample in Figure~\ref{fig:FEH_rgc_e_Lz}.

-Our results suggest that at least half of our proto-Galaxy sample likely formed in-situ.
-Given the ambiguity between in-situ and accreted stars in the early MW, and to facilitate direct comparison with simulated metal-poor stars in Au18, we retain the full final sample without kinematic filtering in this work.
-This approach allows us to trace the complete chemo-dynamical signatures of most metal-poor stars in the inner Galaxy.
+Our results suggest that at least half of our proto-Galaxy sample likely formed in situ.
+Given the ambiguity between in situ and accreted stars in the early MW, we retain the full final sample without kinematic filtering in this work.
+This approach allows us to trace the complete chemodynamical signatures of most metal-poor stars in the inner Galaxy.